 Monitoring and Resolution

-- Defacement events are re-crawled roughly every 48 hours.
-Additional samples can occur outside of this schedule based on normal/non-monitoring-related virtual user activity (if, for example the same pages also show up in searches for new pages).
+- Defacement events are re-crawled roughly every 48 hours (In addition to the normal scheduled full site scanning of asset pages).
+Additional samples can potentially occur outside of this schedule if the same page was also crawled by RiskIQ for another reason.

 - Monitoring times are somewhat rough--to balance load across the entire system, so crawls may be slightly advanced or delayed to prevent road spikes.